julien-lafont/protoless/docs/src/main/tut/message.md

 # Encode & decode protobuf messages

-Encoders and Decoders for protobuf Messages can be created in 3 different ways:
+Encoders and Decoders for protobuf Messages can be created in three different ways:
  - [Fully Automatic derivation](#fully-automatic-derivation): encoders & decoders will automatically be derived from your models.
 All the fields in the proto schema **must** be numbered consecutively starting from one.
  - [Semi-automatic derivation](#semi-automatic-derivation) (**recommended**): you have to derive an encoder/decoder for each case class involved in